jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 1. Go to Windows Settings -> System

-- Power & Sleep - set all to Never - but set screen to turn off after 45 minutes
+- Power & Sleep - set all to Never - but set the screen to turn off after 45 minutes
 - Multitasking
     * snap windows -> on (plus all related checkboxes)
     * Alt + Tab -> open windows only